christianityorigins/website/books/_posts/2024-08-13-the-origins-of-christianity.md

 Esus then became Esau (Edom) the progenitor of the Edomites in the bible, a metaphor for the forces of oppression and injustice.
 This was probably added to repulse their fellow jews from following/converting to their slave-morality religion they created.

 So, Talmudic jews who were hiding out in the Himyarite Kingdom after Emperor Hadrian kicked them out of judea basically just cut-and-pasted from one of the Bosphoran/Roman imperial cults of the time and infused a slave morality into it.
 Getting people to abandon their religons for a new one is an almost impossible task, so instead, through religious syncrenism and intertextuality, creating a new sect of an established religion makes it easier for a population to adapt.
 Julius Caesar aka Asander of Bosphorus or one of his successors in the Bosphoran imperial cult (King Izates Monobazus or Tiberius Julius Sauromates II) was replaced with Simon bar Kokhba.
 This became modern Christianity.

+This conspiracy was so sophisticated that not only did they rewrite the imperial cult, but they rewrote history to align with their psyop.
+Josephus's (Tiberius Julius Alexander aka Emperor Nerva) works were rewritten by Rabbi Akiva's students under the alias Hegesippus.
+The book 'The Antiquities of the
+Jews' then became a pseudo-epigraphical work (of propaganda) that was backdated to make christianity look legitimate in the same way that the 'Letter of Aristeas' was backdated to exaggerate the age of the Septuagint.
+I would even hazard a guess that this group was responsible for burining down the Library of Alexandria which resulted in the loss of all recorded history up until that point so that they could cover-up the tracks of their psyop religion.

 Endnotes (Chapter 7)